kghada/6-Motors-Control-panel/README.md

 # 6-Motor-Control-panel
 This repository is about creating a control panel web page for controlling Robotic arm with six-motors and<br>
-The user choose the angles in which he wants the robot to move.
+The user chooses the angles in which he wants the robot to move.

 This repository contains:
 <ul>